[TP5000] ExcelTaq™ Hot Start II DNA Polymerase (5 U/μl, 500 U)

 Main Functions

-Isolation total DNA from 2ml blood and 200mg tissue using Midi column
+Isolation total DNA from insect tissue

 Applications